You are currently viewing Pink Tower

 Overall, the Montessori pink tower is a valuable tool that can help children develop important skills.
 It is a simple material that can be used in a variety of ways to promote learning and development.

-Why You Should Incorporate Pink Tower into Learning Environment?
+Why You Should Incorporate Pink Tower into the Learning Environment?

 By incorporating the Montessori Pink Tower into the learning environment and engaging in related activities, children develop foundational skills in mathematics, concentration, coordination, and order.
 The Pink Tower provides a stimulating and hands-on learning experience that cultivates a love for learning and lays the groundwork for future academic success.

-How to Introduce Montessori Pink Tower to the Child?
+How to Introduce the Montessori Pink Tower to the Child?

 Tip: While introducing the concept of smallest and biggest and the order, you can also sing a song or chant a rhyme to help the child remember the order of the blocks.